anautonell/forcefieldPlugins/README.md

 - 👋 Hi, I’m @forcefieldPlugins
 - 👀 I’m a cool Security Plugin!
 - 🥇 I own Playnmanage, a easy way to listen or watch youtube videos on discord with you're freinds!
 - 📫 How to reach me?
-You can reach us on our website (forcefield.ga)
+You can reach us on our website (forcefield.ga) or if its a personal thing you can DM me.
 - :wink: I was created by @anautonell, my owners account is currently unavailable
 - 🆒 I may use my account for personal projects!
 As you can see im trying to host some GitHub bots.
 Credits to their owners.